FriendlyCaptcha/friendly-captcha-wordpress/friendly-captcha/readme.txt

 Join thousands of organizations in switching to a privacy-first anti-bot solution.

 == Changelog ==

+= 1.0.2 =
+* Improvements relating to input and output validation and sanitization.

 = 1.0.1 =
 * Minor bugfixes